Protecting your rights to PIP Payouts

 HOW A PIP ATTORNEY CAN HELP

-As a PIP attorney, Justin is experienced in disputing denied or underpaid insurance claims.
-Justin Weinstein will personally go to your office to review your PIP patient files, thoroughly explaining why PIP insurance did not pay correctly and what you can expect when Weinstein Legal represents you for your PIP matters.
+Weinstein Legal’s team of personal injury lawyers is experienced in disputing denied or underpaid insurance claims, serving all of South Florida from our Fort Lauderdale or West Palm Beach offices.
+We will personally go to your office to review your PIP patient files, thoroughly explaining why PIP insurance did not pay correctly and what you can expect when Weinstein Legal represents you for your PIP matters.